firebolt-db/godocs/docs/sql_reference/commands/queries/recommend_ddl.md

 ---

 # RECOMMEND DDL
-`CALL recommend_ddl` can help you to optimize schema configuration to enhance query performance.
-The statement finds primary index and partition by recommendations for a specified table tailored to a workload.
+`CALL recommend_ddl` can help you optimize schema configurations to enhance query performance by early data pruning.
+The statement finds [primary indexes](../../../Guides/working-with-indexes/using-primary-indexes.md) (PIs) and [parition key](../../../Overview/working-with-tables/working-with-partitions.md) (PartK) recommendations for the specified table tailored to the given workload.

 ## Syntax